threema-ch/threema-android/README.md

 ### Allowlist

 The `none` build variant is used for development.
-It can only be used to create new Threema IDs if the random Device ID has been put on an "allow list" by a Threema employee.
+It can only be used to create new Threema IDs if the random Device ID has been put on an “allow list” by a Threema employee.